 This lab skills course is designed to ground the student in the basic principles and foundations of practice in Occupational Therapy.
-Principles of motion and kinesiology will be reviewed, as well as the foundation in therapeutic activity, activity analysis, group dynamics and the introduction to therapeutic use of self.
+The course is designed to reinforce concepts in the theory and practice of OT.
+This course builds upon concepts and the competencies acieved in AHLT135R, OCTA110R and AHLT104R.
+Principles of motion and kinesiology will be reviewed, as well as the foundation in therapeutic activity, activity analysis, group dynamics, and the introduction to therapeutic use of self.
 (Co/Prerequisites: AHLT135R, AHLT104R, SCI201R, OCTA110R)